 Anne-Marie Dixon has a background in theology, sociology, education, counselling, and spiritual guidance.
 Having taught in the Voluntary and Community Sectors at Second Level she went on to become a Lecturer in the Pastoral Department and Department of Spirituality, Milltown Institute (National University of Ireland), and a Visiting Lecturer in the Department of Spirituality, All Hallows College (Dublin City University).
 At All Hallows College she was a member of the MA in Applied Spirituality Board, delivered MA modules on spiritual autobiography, awareness and attentiveness skills, and integration process, and supervised MA dissertations.
+She continues in these roles for the WIT MA in Applied Spirituality that SpIRE hosts and supports in Dublin.
 She is an accredited psychotherapist (MIAHIP, MIACP, Reg.
-ICP) working with Console and in private practice.
+ICP) working in private practice.
 She is also an accredited cross professional supervisor, an MIACP accredited supervisor, and a member of the Board of Directors of the Supervisors Association of Ireland (SAI).

 An Ursuline Sister and member of the Congregation’s Leadership team, Anne Marie is also a member of the Board of Directors of the All Ireland Spiritual Guidance Association (AISGA).